enonic/app-siteimprove/docs/installing.md

 5.Build and deploy the app

-6.Open Content Studio and assign the Siteimprove app to your website
+6.Open Content Studio and add the Siteimprove app to your website

 ![](images/siteimprove-2.png)